imagej/imagej.github.io/_pages/DiameterJ.md

 :\#: <small> Where "..." is the directory where your plugin is located, "XXXX" is the name of the plugin and "YYYY" is the name of the directory where that plugin is already.</small>

-:\#:\* A: *You have duplicate plugins\!
+:\#:\* A: *You have duplicate plugins!
 Go to the file where you unzipped DiameterJ and its other plugins open the "DiameterJ", "OrientationJ", or "Analyze Skeleton 2D - 3D" folder" and delete the file named XXXX*

 :\# Q: When I run DiameterJ an error occurs that says "Unrecognized Command: "Skeleton Intersections"" or "Unrecognized Command: "OrientationJ"" or "Unrecognized Command: "Analyze Skeleton (2D/3D)"" or "Unrecognized Command: "Statistical Region Merging""